Metasequoia glyptostroboides 'Bonsai' / Bonsai dawn redwood

 It is interesting to note that 'Bonsai' is very similar in appearance to M. glyptostroboides 'Miss Grace.'
 Although they are both dwarf cultivars, 'Miss Grace' is derived from a witch's broom and 'Bonsai' is a seedling selection.

-Metasequoia glyptostroboides 'Bonsai' — the original plant at Morris Arboretum, Philadelphia, Pennsylvania.
+Metasequoia glyptostroboides 'Bonsai' — the original plant at the Morris Arboretum, Philadelphia, Pennsylvania.

 Photo by Broken Arrow Nursery